Les grands vents d'automne

 Capturing A Storm

 Every November, photographers flock to this majestic coastline hoping to capture with the click of their shutter the immense power of every crashing wave.
-World-renowned photographer, Rob Stimpson, was the first to gather a group at one of the most iconic areas of the Lake Superior coastline to teach landscape digital photography to both the amateur and professional, during the Gales.
+World-renowned photographer, Rob Stimpson, was the first to gather a group at one of the most iconic areas of the Lake Superior coastline to teach landscape digital photography to both amateurs and professionals, during the Gales.

-The course was designed to give participants the opportunity to not only learn first-hand from an award-winning photographer but also be witness to the fiery nature of the largest freshwater lake in the world.
+The course was designed to allow participants to learn first-hand from an award-winning photographer and witness the fiery nature of the largest freshwater lake in the world.

 We are proud to present a gallery of five of Rob's favourite photos of the Gales of November: